Macroscopic degeneracy of ground state in the frustrated Heisenberg diamond chain: Summary

-It is known that the spin systems with macroscopic degenerate ground state show enhanced magnetocaloric effect.
+It is known that spin systems with the macroscopic degenerate ground state show enhanced magnetocaloric effect.
 From this point of view the considered diamond chain can serve as a beacon for the search for materials for low-temperature cooling.
-Of course, macroscopic degeneracy occurs at certain relations between exchange interactions, which can hardly be exactly satisfied in real compounds.
+Of course, macroscopic degeneracy occurs for certain relations between exchange interactions, which can hardly be satisfied exactly in real compounds.
 However, some important features of the model remain if the values of interactions are close to the critical ones.
+Recent progress in the synthesis of diamond chain compounds allows us to expect that compounds with parameters close to those given in this work can be synthesized in the near future.